9623813/tungtata_scammer/README.md

 Source: https://samfw.com/blog/samfw-frp-tool-1-0-remove-samsung-frp-one-click

-[b]We want to report a serious suspected theft and cybercrime to Vietnamese police (cyber unit).
+We want to report a serious suspected theft and cybercrime to Vietnamese police (cyber unit).
 We believe the tool contains sophisticated malicious functionality, potentially including hidden remote access or wallet monitoring.
 We’re seeking help from the community to gather and document evidence, including additional information about the responsible parties.
 If you are in Vietnam and can assist, you will be rewarded for your help.
 Please share any relevant findings here.
-For urgent information, you can contact us via email: 96238132834@proton.me[/b]
+For urgent information, you can contact us via email: 96238132834@proton.me

-[b]We already reported this case to several Vietnamese crypto exchanges, but we still need further assistance.
-Any additional help would be greatly appreciated and will be rewarded.[/b]
+We already reported this case to several Vietnamese crypto exchanges, but we still need further assistance.
+Any additional help would be greatly appreciated and will be rewarded.

 After the scam, we contacted the Đặng Thanh Tùng, who responded that if we believed it was a scam, we should report it to the police and send laughing face emoji.
 Shortly afterward, he blocked us on Telegram.

 Evidence links have collected: https://t.me/samfwcom https://www.buymeacoffee.com/tungtata
 https://about.me/tungtata